 The Real-Time Messaging Protocol (RTMP) is an older streaming protocol that was developed by Adobe.
 While its use has declined in recent years, it still plays a significant role in certain streaming scenarios.
 RTMP is primarily used for live streaming and interactive applications.

-RTMP is important for its low latency, making it suitable for real-time streaming applications like live gaming broadcasts and interactive webinars.
-It allows for bidirectional communication between the streaming server and the viewer, enabling features like live chat and audience participation.
+RTMP is important for its low latency streaming, making it suitable for real-time streaming applications like live gaming broadcasts and interactive webinars.
+It allows for bidirectional communication between the video streaming server and the viewer, enabling features like live chat and audience participation.

 RTMP operates by establishing a persistent connection between the streaming server and the viewer’s client.
 This connection allows for low-latency data transfer and real-time interaction.
 RTMP streams are typically transmitted using the FLV (Flash Video) or H.264 video codec.
 While RTMP was widely used in the past, it has been gradually replaced by more modern protocols like HLS and DASH due to their broader compatibility and ease of use.